robert/how-does-a-tcp-reset-attack-work/README.md

 # How does a TCP Reset Attack work?

-The supporting code for my blog post "How does a TCP Reset Attack work?"
-See that post for much more detail.
+The supporting code for my blog post "[How does a TCP Reset Attack work?](https://robertheaton.com/2020/04/27/how-does-a-tcp-reset-attack-work/)"

 ## To run